sveawebpay/php-integration/apidoc/files/WebPayItem.php.txt

 include_once SVEA_REQUEST_DIR . "/Includes.php";

 /**
- * Supercedes class Item, while providing the same functionality.
+ * The WebPayItem class provides entrypoint methods to the different row items
- * WebPayItem is external to Svea namespace along with class WebPay.
+ * that make up an order, as well as the customer identity information items.
  *
  * @api
  * @author Kristian Grossman-Madsen
  */